mia-platform/documentation/docs/tutorial/rest_api/quick_rest_api.md

 ---
 id: quick_rest_api
-title: Create a REST API in 5 minutes
+title: Create a REST API and CRUD collection
-sidebar_label: Create a Rest API in 5 minutes
+sidebar_label: Create a Rest API and CRUD collection
 ---

 A **REST API is an application programming interface** that conforms to the constraints of REST architectural style, and allows **for interactions with RESTful web services**.